yct4/bestgameever2/README.md

 2. Create SDL2 window and be able to close window.
 3. Clean up background so it's blank.
 4. Organize/clean up existing code.
-5. Animate a moving ball on the screen.
-(One class.)
+5. Animate a moving ball on the screen (one class):
+- Collision detection.
 - Ball bouncing off walls but game stopping if going past a side.
 - Trajectory of ball.
 - How to speed up ball.
+6. Player class (another class):
+- parametrized initial position
+- parametrized key bindings
-6. Add start/replay/exit buttons on screen.
+7. Add start/replay/exit buttons on screen.
-7. Animate a moving paddle on the screen.
+8. Animate a moving paddle on the screen.
 (One class.)
 - Moving left and right
-8. Create automatic paddle movement for computer player.
+9. Create automatic paddle movement for computer player.
-9. Keeping score and displaying score.
+10. Keeping score and displaying score.
 (Another class.)

 ## Sources